akvo/akvo-flow-docs/docs/topic/fieldapp/3-launching-app.rst

    :alt: image of phone
    :align: center

-2. While in the Manage Users screen, press the Menu button of the phone.
-This will display the "Add User" button.
+2. While in the Manage Users screen, press the **Menu** button of the phone.
+This will display the **Add User** button.

 .. figure:: img/7-manage-users-1-arrow.gif
    :width: 200 px
    :alt: image of phone
    :align: center

-3. Select "Add User"
+3. Select **Add User**.

-4. Fill in the name of the user and an email address, and select "Save".
+4. Fill in the name of the user and an email address, and select **Save**.

 .. figure:: img/7-manage-users-2.png
    :width: 200 px
    :alt: image of phone
    :align: center

 5. The new user now shows up in the list of users.

-Click on the name to select the user.
+**Selecting user**

+After you have created one or more users, you can select the user by **tapping the name**.

 .. figure:: img/7-manage-users-3-arrow.gif
    :width: 200 px
    :alt: image of phone
    :align: center

-6. The selected user is now displayed at the top of the main menu screen.
+The selected user is displayed at the top of the main menu screen.

 .. figure:: img/7-manage-users-4-arrow.gif
    :width: 200 px